Need help finding a loan?

 MicroVentures is an investment platform that helps startups and small businesses raise capital online.
 We currently raise capital through Regulation D Rule 506 and Regulation Crowdfunding.

-MicroVentures names the following industries as their main areas of investment:
+MicroVentures names the following industries as its main areas of investment:

 - Internet technology